onset/lameta/README-l10n.md

 # Send new strings to Crowdin

 Files in ./locale/ that can then be put on https://crowdin.com/project/lameta.
-Currently this is done manually, but Crowdin could suck these in from github and then produce Pull Requests when new strings have been translated.
+Currently this is done manually, but in theory Crowdin could suck these in from github and then produce Pull Requests when new strings have been translated.

 # Non-code Lookups in CSV